LogoLogo

 • Use this feature to identify and analyze specific data points

-In the following example, we use the categorical attribute feedback, which contains three possible values: Like, Dislike, or Null, as indicated in the legend.
+In the following example, we use the categorical attribute "feedback", which contains three possible values: like, dislike, or None, as the legend indicates.
 After applying the 'color by' feature, the user selects specific data points to examine in greater detail.
 The selected data points are then presented as data cards below.

 Hover on a Data Point